The Bible says in Psalm 105:1-2, “O give

 about the Second Coming of Christ.
 If we would only remember what we have

-already learned and seen and known, surely we will
+already learned and seen and known, certainly we will seek Him.

 The Bible says in Psalm 105:6-7, “O ye seed of